-The 2020 CYOS nomination process will reopen during the fall semester.
+The CYOS nomination process is open through Wednesday, January 22, 2020.
 Questions?
 Please contact Curt Kenoyer.

 “I’ve definitely become more confident – that’s for sure...I think I’ve become more open-minded as well.
 [Learning about] diversity and inclusion has been really important to me.
 I learned a lot about how we can understand each other despite different cultures and backgrounds.”

 As a first-generation college student originally from Bowling Green, Ohio, Katie didn’t know anyone when she arrived in Durham and she had little personal framework for how to